 The City of Beverly Hills operates several parks which serve as valuable community resources.
 Some are small (mini-parks), nestled within the quiet neighborhood streets, good for quick workouts or just relaxing outdoors.
 Some are big and offer a broad range of exercise equipment, playfields, and community centers.
 You’ll never be too far from tennis and basketball courts, baseball diamonds, soccer fields, and picnic tables.
 Here are a couple of notable facilities:

 Planning to buy or sell a home?
 Our Beverly Hills real estate agents would love to help!
 We’re the neighborhood experts who can provide the updated Beverly Hills home prices, value comparisons, sales history for any property, and information about the broader Los Angeles real estate market.
-We’re here to provide all the facts and figures you need to make the best decision possible.
+We’re here to provide all the data you need to make the best decision possible.
 What’s more, our forte is negotiating the quickest and smoothest home sale possible.